BACK TO ARTIST

-Postcolonial Dilemna Track #04 (Remix Mix) is the most recent (2019) incarnation of a film series of the same name, Kongo Astronauts’ films being infinitely remixable, as filmmaker and co-founder of Kongo Astronauts, Eléonore Hellio explains.
+Postcolonial Dilemma Track #04 (Remix Mix)id the 2019 incarnation of a film series of the same name, Kongo Astronauts’ films being infinitely remixable, as filmmaker and co-founder of Kongo Astronauts, Eléonore Hellio explains.

 The film epitomizes, for Eléonore Hellio, how Kongo Astronauts itself “manifests in the interzone of digital globalization, where past, present and future collide, running headlong into the politics of intimacy and the identities of urban lives.”

 Hellio, behind the camera and the editor, titles this remix as a “psychotronic” work within the “multidimensional world of Bebson Elemba,” musician, performance artist, and the inventor of musical instruments, who features in the film.
 Also on screen are performance artist and designer Michel Ekeba, as well as artist Danniel Toya and CATPC artist Mbuku Kimpala.

 Excepted from texts by Dominique Malaquais, curator and art historian.